NVIDIA/cccl/README.md

 As such, we encourage our users to ["live at head"](https://www.youtube.com/watch?v=tISy7EJQPzI) and always use the latest version of CCCL.
 This applies even if you're using an older version of the CUDA Toolkit.

-While we want to support as many users as possible, it is unfeasible for us to support every CUDA Toolkit release, therefore our policy is to always support two major version series: the current and preceding.
+While we want to support as many users as possible, it is infeasible for us to support every CUDA Toolkit release, therefore our policy is to always support two major version series: the current and preceding.

 Today, we support the following CUDA Toolkit versions:
 - CUDA 11.x (11.1 - 11.8)